IntersectMBO/plutus/plutus-metatheory/src/Signature.lagda.md

    1. the set `Con` over which types are indexed,
    2. the types `Ty` (indexed over `Con`),
    3. a function interpreting naturals as elements of `Con`, and
-   4. a function interpreting variable indexes in types in `Ty.
+   4. a function interpreting variable indexes into types in `Ty.

 ```
 module FromSig1 (Con : Set)(Ty : Con → Set)